 The Contractor shall submit a copy of the Member Handbook to the Division for approval thirty (30) to sixty (60) calendar days prior to distribution and as part of the readiness review process.
 The Contractor must update the Member Handbook annually, addressing changes in policies through submission of a cover letter identifying sections that have changed and/or an electronic redlined handbook showing before and after language.
-Upon receipt of the initial Handbook and any changes thereafter, the Division will notify the Contractor of the time frame for its review.
+Upon receipt of any changes to the initial handbook, the Division will work to review and approve any changes within forty-five (45) calendar days.
 Any changes to content subsequent to printing shall be corrected through an addendum or subsequent printing mutually agreed upon between the Contractor and the Division.